Abigail1900/Project-Management-Systems/README.md

-Project Management System Development
+Project Management Systems

 Overview
-Klick Inc. faces challenges in managing multiple projects simultaneously due to inefficient tracking of tasks, resources, budgets, and communication.
+Nexus Corp. faces challenges in managing multiple projects simultaneously due to inefficient tracking of tasks, resources, budgets, and communication.
 This project aims to develop a centralized **Project Management System** using **React (frontend)** and **Laravel (backend)** to help teams **organize work, assign tasks, monitor progress, track budgets, and improve communication** among members and stakeholders.

 Features
 - User Authentication: Register, login, and logout functionalities.